Business Guide

 South African businesses must navigate several legal frameworks that mandate or strongly encourage ID validation:

 FICA (Financial Intelligence Centre Act): Financial institutions—banks, insurers, financial advisors, estate agents, and accountants—must verify customer identities as part of Know Your Customer (KYC) requirements.
-This includes validating ID numbers against official records and maintaining audit trails.
+Full KYC typically involves checking identity against official sources, screening, and maintaining records — steps that go well beyond structural ID number validation. saIDchecker supports the first step of this process by validating that an ID number is structurally well-formed; it does not connect to Home Affairs or perform identity verification or screening.
 Non-compliance carries penalties up to R100 million or 15 years imprisonment for serious violations.

 POPIA (Protection of Personal Information Act): POPIA requires organizations to ensure personal information is complete, accurate, and not misleading.
-This means you can't simply collect ID numbers—you must verify them.
-POPIA also mandates data minimization and purpose limitation, meaning you should only collect and validate IDs when you have a legitimate reason.
+Validating that an ID number is structurally correct helps keep your records accurate.
+POPIA also mandates data minimization and purpose limitation, meaning you should only collect and process ID numbers when you have a legitimate reason.

 BCEA (Basic Conditions of Employment Act): Employers must keep accurate records of employee details, including verified ID numbers, for payroll, tax, and UIF compliance.
 The Department of Employment and Labour can audit these records, and discrepancies can result in fines or criminal charges for non-compliance.